TechBlueprints/com.techblueprints.microservices.restnow/README.md

 com.techblueprints.microservices.restnow
 ========================================

-Standing up Rest services should be as simple as 1,2,3
+Standing up Rest services should be as simple.
+This project has been created to make it simple.

 RestNow is a container that provides you with a very easy framework for standing up micro (or larger) rest services.

-This container provides you with a JaxRS 2.0 framework, a Servlet 3.1 container, Guice dependency injection, and metrics and monitoring from codahale.
+This container provides you with a JaxRS 2.0 framework, a Servlet 3.1 container, Guice dependency injection, JSR-250 (@PostConstruct, @PreDestroy), codahale metrics, and codahale health checks for monitoring.

 Quick Start
 -----------

-Rest shouldn't be difficult, and it shouldn't take any time to implement a rest service.
+This quick start should have you a functional rest service in 10 minutes or less.

 1) Add this dependency to your Maven project: